zaydkhan2006/Zayd_copy/README.md

 ## (Required) Part 1: Individual Contribution (No Conflicts)

+IntelliJ is not necessary for this activity, and it is meant to be done on the command line.

 (There are helpful commands at the bottom of the instructions)

 1. Make a fork of this repository by clicking the "fork" button on the website.